aregsar/aregsarblog/blog/2019/how-to-setup-a-github-pages-blog-in-five-minutes/index.md

 `your site is published https://aregsar.github.io/aregsarblog/`

 You can navigate to the published URL for your own site to see the published page.
-At this point it only displays the name of the repository.
+At this point the page only displays the name of the repository.

 The displayed content is part of the default layout of the page.
 I will have a future post in the series that will cover how to customize the layout and content of the page.